 When Are Dental Radiographs Needed?

-Our veterinarian might require dental radiographs to diagnose the underlying cause of oral discomfort in your pet or to further examine a pet that has been displaying signs and symptoms of an oral problem, such as:
+Dr. Cooper might require dental radiographs to diagnose the underlying cause of oral discomfort in your pet or to further examine a pet that has been displaying signs and symptoms of an oral problem, such as:

-We also sometimes recommend dental x-rays during a regular dental cleaning and exam.
+We also recommend dental x-rays during a regular dental cleaning and exam.
 These types of x-rays help our veterinarian establish a baseline of your pet’s oral health to help prevent the development of future problems.
 They also enable us detect and diagnose existing oral health concerns before they become serious enough to cause your pet significant discomfort or pain.

 What to Expect During a Dental Radiology Appointment